 Knowing how to prevent pipe bursts in the winter can save homeowners lots of money.
 Burst pipes can result in thousands of dollars of damage.

 Besides needing to repair your pipes, you may also need to combat water damage.
-This water damage itself can lead to further problems like mould.
+This water damage itself can lead to further problems like mold.

 Pipes freeze and burst during winter because water entering your home from the outside is much colder than in the summer months.
 This cold water can lead to frozen pipes, and as your water pipes start to contract, they can burst.